Helpdesk Training Article

 1 Registering for an exam

 1.3 Candidates must take all components of an exam on the dates specified and it is not possible to take some components in one session and the rest in another session.
-Any exceptions to this regulation are on cambridgeenglish.org.

 1.4 Cambridge English exams have no age limits, but the following exams are designed for school-aged learners: